theaniketraj/project-karl/README.md

 2. Suggesting Features: Use the GitHub Issues tab with an appropriate label.
 3. Code Contributions: Please read our [Contribution Guidelines](https://github.com/theaniketraj/project-karl/blob/main/CONTRIBUTING.md) before submitting a Pull Request.
 4. Code of Conduct: Please adhere to our [Code of Conduct](https://github.com/theaniketraj/project-karl/blob/main/CODE_OF_CONDUCT.md).

+## Security Policy 🛡️

+The security of Project KARL is a top priority.
+We take vulnerabilities seriously and appreciate the community's help in keeping our software secure.

+If you discover a security vulnerability, please follow our responsible disclosure policy. **Do not report security vulnerabilities through public GitHub issues.**

+👉 Please refer to our detailed [**Security Policy**](https://github.com/theaniketraj/project-karl/blob/main/SECURITY.md) for information on how to report a vulnerability.

 ## License 📄